How To Avoid Catching The Flu This Winter, With Or Without A Flu Vaccine

 The good news is that science has proven many ways to prevent the flu.
 There are quite a few simple ways to protect yourself and your family from catching the flu this winter.

 One of the best ways to prevent the flu is to take ginseng.
-Ginseng provides excellent protection from the flu, in addition to colds and other illnesses.
+Ginseng provides excellent protection from the flu as well as colds and other illnesses.
 As Inquisitr has reported, ginseng protects against contracting the flu and also helps you recover from it more quickly if you do get ill.

 Studies Show Ginseng Protects Against Colds, RSV And The Flu – Inquisitr News https://t.co/ljoHGEw5Al